astutespruce/secas-docker/docker/ui/README.md

 The images are built using `scripts/build_custom_images.sh`.

-The UI build steps are run using the `build-se-ui.sh` and `build-ssa-ui.sh` scripts in the `ui` folder of the applicable environment.
+The UI build steps are run using

+- `scripts/build-se-ui.sh`
+- `scripts/build-ssa-ui.sh`
+- `scripts/build-midwest-ui.sh`

 The UI build automatically fetches the dependencies defined in the `package.lock` files for each application using `npm ci`.